KevinLlano/AWS-DevSecOps-CICD-Pipeline/README.md

 - Simplified shell scripts (e.g., install_monitoring.sh) to reduce complexity and avoid redundant steps, ensuring smoother container startup and attachment.
 - Verified security group rules and Docker Compose network settings to allow proper communication between containers and EC2 services.
 - Ensured all monitoring containers (Prometheus, Grafana, Node Exporter) were started directly on the EC2 instance, not locally, for correct metrics collection and dashboard access.
+- Disabled Jenkins and SonarQube setup, keeping only the minimal monitoring stack for efficiency and cost savings to test Prometheus and Grafana.

 ### Lessons Learned & Best Practices